r-Techsupport/rTS_Wiki/docs/guides/memtest/memtest86.md

 ## Run Memtest86+

-**This media needs to be booted in Legacy/CSM mode.
-They will not work when loaded in UEFI mode** If you used the official Memtest86+ media, it will boot straight into the test.
+If you used the official Memtest86+ media, it will boot straight into the test.

 ## 3. Results